Cookie Consent by Free Privacy Policy website Partners and Stakeholders | TAFISA

 International Association for Sports and Leisure Facilities (IAKS)

-IAKS is an international, non-governmental, non-profit organization operating in the field of sports and leisure facilities.
+IAKS is an international, non-governmental, non-profit organisation operating in the field of sports and leisure facilities.
 TAFISA and IAKS signed an MOU in 2010 for cooperation regarding facilities for Sports for All.

 Knowledge Centre for Sport & Physical Activity Netherlands